Blog

 You Have Options

 It can be a challenge to identify what triggers certain behaviors, thoughts, and feelings.
-A therapist can help, but journaling gives you the power to bolster the work you do with your therapist, placing power in your own hands.
+A therapist can help, but one benefit of journaling daily is bolstering the work you do with your therapist, placing power in your own hands.

 If you write in your journal every time you’re feeling intense anger, you may start to notice a pattern in the events that led up to that emotion.
 Once you know your triggers, you can work on your coping skills.